Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application to Small Solar System Bodies: Materials and methods

 \subsection{Wave propagation in high and low contrast medium}

-We focus on inverting equation \eqref{linear_inverse_problem} under the assumption that ${\bf L}$ contains inevitable modelling errors following from phase inaccuracies in the wave simulations.
-The carrier wave, in which the inputs are imposed, has a much higher frequency than the baseband signal.
+We focus on inverting equation \eqref{linear_inverse_problem} under the assumption that ${\bf L}$ contains inevitable modelling errors following from wavelength-induced uncertainties in the wave simulations.
+The carrier wave, in which the inputs are imposed, has 4 and 6 times the frequency of the baseband signal for the two systems of this study.
 In QAM, the transmitter uses the input signal to vary the carrier's amplitude, hence creating a modulated signal.
-Signals modulated with a high frequency lead to a phase error at the demodulation stage, depending on the electromagnetic properties of the target domain.

 Specifically, a wavefield propagated through a complex domain undergoes changes as a result of permittivity variations within the spatial domain leading to effects such as refraction and reflection, on the material boundaries.
 The boundary effects give rise to changes in the wave amplitude, phase, and direction of propagation depending on the contrast of the medium described by the refractive index \cite{Bousquet2017}.
 The greater the refractive index is, the stronger the effects are.
-The refractive index $\mathtt{n}={\mathtt{c}_0}/{\mathtt{c}}=\sqrt{\varepsilon'_r}$ is obtained as the ratio of the free space velocity ${\mathtt{c}_0}$ and the velocity $\mathtt{c}$ in the medium, or alternatively, via the real relative permittivity $\varepsilon_r'$ when the permeability of the material is that of a vacuum.
+The refractive index $\mathtt{n}={\mathtt{c}_0}/{\mathtt{c}}=\sqrt{\varepsilon'_r}$ is obtained as the ratio of the free space velocity ${\mathtt{c}_0}$ and the velocity $\mathtt{c}$ in the medium, via the real relative permittivity $\varepsilon_r'$.
 Since the frequency is maintained everywhere in the medium, there is a smaller velocity and a shorter wavelength in the high-contrast (high permittivity) target than in free space or low-contrast target.
-Hence, the complexity of the wave propagation, and thereby the likelihood of phase modelling errors increases along with the value of the refractive index; See Figure \ref{fig:discrepancy}.
+Hence, the complexity of the wave propagation, and thereby the occurrence of wavelength-induced uncertainties increases along with the value of the refractive index causing an increase in the point-wise difference between the actual and simulated wave; See Figure \ref{fig:discrepancy}.